Staunton Harold Church

-In the years 1653 when all things sacred were throughout ye Nation either demolished or profaned, Sir Robert Shirley Baronet, founded this church, whose singular praise it is to have done the best things in ye worst times and hoped them in the most callamitous.
-The righteous shall be had in everlasting remembrance
+In the years 1653 when all things sacred were throughout ye Nation either demolished or profaned, Sir Robert Shirley Baronet, founded this church, whose singular praise it is to have done the best things in ye worst times and hoped them in the most calamitous.
+The righteous shall be had in everlasting remembrance.

 The inscription was written after the Restoration of the Monarchy by the Archbishop of Canterbury, Gilbert Sheldon, to whom Shirley had offered refuge during the turmoil of the Civil War.
 It drives home the point that this is not 'just' a church, it is both a political and a religious statement; a statement uttered loudly and meant to be heard.
 It is tragic that in making his statement, Shirley was signing his own death warrant.

 Guided tours of the church are available if pre-booked; check with nearby Calke Abbey.

 When I first walked through the doors of Staunton Harold church I think my jaw must have fallen onto the floor; the interiors are absolutely amazing.
 The painted ceiling catches your eye, of course, but the superb wrought-iron chancel gates are just amazing, offering a tantalising glimpse into the ornately decorated space beyond.